aaronamran/Bug-Tracker-PHP/README.md

 - Admins have access to extra features, such as:
   - Adding normal users as other admins and deleting entire profiles of other users from the database.
   - Being able to open or close a submitted bug, or delete the entire submitted bug.
+- Has a log out feature which redirects user to the home page (index.php) after successfully logging out.

 ## Usage